OlineRanum/FACT_DetectorAnalysisSoftware/README.md

         The source code of the program.

     settings:
-        settings.txt : This file contains all physical parameters of the ditector.
+        settings.txt : This file contains all physical parameters of the detector.
-                       Note that the parameters are currently described
+                       Note that the parameters are currently described in the src_SetUp/LoadData.py class
+                       TODO: Write the stand alone description of the detector parameters.

     Data_Example:
         Contains one example file that can be run from /Data/

     venv:
-        Not currently avilable - Solution not yet placed for quickinstall virtualenv
+        Not currently avilable - Solution not yet placed for quickinstall virtualenv.
+        Must be in place to ensure compatability with local versions and packages.